 Besides being good neighbors, 3,948 Goshen College graduates are now helping to shape the Elkhart County community as leaders and entrepreneurs for the common good.

 Home Sweet Home

-Plus, 15 historic Goshen neighborhood associations bring residents together to organize block parties, yard sales and beautification efforts.
+Plus, 15 historic Goshen neighborhood associations bring residents together to organize block parties, yard sales

 For the Young and the Restless

 There is no shortage of activities for kids and teens living in Goshen.
 The Goshen Parks and Recreation department offers everything from summer camps to dance classes, with plenty of youth sports leagues to choose from.

 Plus, the Goshen Public Library boasts an award-winning lineup of programs, from book clubs to crafts to storytime.

 And don’t forget that Elkhart County 4-H clubs have their home base at Goshen’s 4-H Fairgrounds and Campground, which is host to one of the largest county fairs in the nation.